Saint Louis Castle: Ancient acropolis

+Early Muslim period

+The ancient citadel was probably completely demolished and then rebuilt by the Arabs.

-The site of the citadel became a fortress in the 10th century, when Fatimid Caliph Al-Mu'izz li-Din Allah fortified it and gave it the name Qalaat al Muizz.
+The site became a fortress in the 10th century, when Fatimid Caliph Al-Mu'izz li-Din Allah fortified it and gave it the name Qalaat al Muizz.

+Crusader castle

 The castle as it is today was built in 1254 by crusaders during the Frankish occupation of Sidon.
 The French king, Louis IX, better known as St. Louis, appears to have spent a long time at the castle, and this is perhaps why the site is named after him.
 A mass grave from the period was discovered by archaeologists in 2021.